lermami/3MG_TA_lermami_fuertesco/README.md

 3. Wait for the dependencies to finish being implemented, i.e. when the console that has been opened finishes all its processes and closes.

-4. In the same folder where we are (tools) we double click on the file "premake5.bat".
+4. In the same folder where we are (tools) we double click on the file "gendeps.bat".
 Press 'd' whenever it asks if it is a file or directory.

 6. Exit to the main directory and go to the "build" folder that was created in the previous steps and open the file "Motor.sln".